 Sunscreens give your skin the tender loving care it deserves.
 Make sun shielding or sunscreen a part of your daily routine.
 Sunscreens are products that absorb sun rays and protect against scarring and pigment color changes.
 The best way to choose a sunscreen is to check the SPF, or Sun Protection Factor number.
 Use one with an SPF number of 30 or more.
 The number means the sunscreen will protect your skin 30 times longer in the sun than skin with no sunscreen applied.
 Use opaque creams rather than clear gel sunscreens for better sun protection.
 Look for sunscreen with parsol.
 Avoid using an alcohol-based sunscreens as they may dry or irritate the skin.

 Use children’s PABA free sunscreens for infants and children less than six years of age.
 There are a small number of people who develop a rash from PABA.
 PABA-free sunscreens that contain benzophenones also work well in blocking UVA and UVB rays.
 Sports sunscreens work well on faces and hands of people of all ages.
-These products won’t irritate the eyes since they should not dissolve in perspiration.
 For dry skin, use an oil-based sunscreen.
 For skin that tends to breakout, use a water-based product.
 All of these products come in children’s and adults’ forms.
 For best results, a sunscreen must be applied 30 – 60 minutes before going out into the sun.

 Apply sunscreen generously.
-Plan to apply two tablespoons to a large area.
 Choose a sunscreen that is waterproof if you perspire a lot or will be swimming.
-Apply sunscreens as often as the label advises – often this would be every 80 minutes.
+Apply sunscreens as often as the label advises – often this would be every 90 minutes.

 You can say “no” to UV rays and still say “yes” to fun in the sun!